oneforawe/config-repo/README.md

 relevant files that will be over-written if you want to go back to your original settings.

+### New, Potentially Better Steps (including emacs usage)

+0. Ensure that either there is no `~/.gitconfig` file yet or that it at least does not refer to non-existent files, to enable successful git-clone'ing.

+1. In a shell, clone this repo to obtain a local copy the files (using a "recursive" flag in order to get the submodule contents):
+   `git clone https://github.com/oneforawe/config-repo.git ~/.config-repo --recursive`

+2. Copy the git config file to the home directory, as a dot-file, and edit to fill in the email address.
+   `cp ~/.config-repo/config/git/gitconfig ~/.gitconfig`

+3. If intending on using emacs (with a config file that enables org-mode), prep for org-mode usage (to eliminate start-up errors):
+    `cd ~/.config-repo/config/emacs/emacs.d/org-mode`
+    `make autoloads`

+4. For Mac systems, you can run the MacOS environment setup script:
+   `bash ~/.config-repo/setup/run-setup-MacOS-env.sh`

+5. Run this command to over-write existing shell configuration files with links to the config files in this repo and to install the necessary and desired
+packages:
+   `bash ~/.config-repo/setup/run-setup-shell-full.sh`

+### Older Steps

 1. In a shell, clone this repo to obtain a local copy the files:
    `git clone https://github.com/oneforawe/config-repo.git ~/.config-repo`